-The academic program of the ULV College of Law is designed to offer systematic and thorough instruction in the law to prepare students to enter the legal profession.
-The J.D. program is centered around a traditional curriculum coupled with a unique "clinical semester" in the last year of study and is accredited by the Committee of Bar Examiners for the State of California.
+The academic program of the College of Law is designed to offer systematic and thorough instruction in the law to prepare students to enter the legal profession.
+The J.D. program is a traditional one; it can be completed in three years of full-time study or four years of part-time day or evening study.
+Prospective students should contact the Director of Admissions to obtain an application, catalog, and other pertinent information.